TomNisbet/sap-plus/docs/_docs/design-450-ram-mar.md

 The RAM is read and written to the data bus using the Read RAM (_RR_) and Write RAM (_WR_) signals from the Microcode.

 The RAM has LEDs connected that display the data byte at the current MAR address.
-The LEDs were added to allow the use of a manual, switch-based program loader.
-The manual loader design is not yet completed.
+The LEDs were added to allow the use of the [switch-based program memory loader](../memory-loader/).

 The RAM LEDs make the design a bit more complex.
 Without them, the RAM chip could connect directly to the data bus and the RAM outputs would tri-state when the RAM was not being accessed.
 The [NQSAP-PCB RAM design](https://tomnisbet.github.io/nqsap-pcb/docs/ram-mar/) is an example of this simpler approach.